 What is the Life Expectancy of the Sharp Eagle?

-For their life expectancy, then it clearly all depends on the way in which they avoid various illnesses and how you generally care for them.
+For their life expectancy, then it all depends on how they avoid various illnesses and how you generally care for them.

 On average, the Sharp Eagle will live between 11 and 13 years.

 Intelligence, Temperament and Personality Traits of the Sharp Eagle

 One thing that is in no doubt is that this is a breed of dog that is super-intelligent.
 It’s no surprise when you understand that both parent breeds are highly intelligent, so putting them together makes so much sense.